erhhung/ncric-alprs/webapp/README.md

 period of time (a few minutes) and you don't see your changes,
 it's likely that CloudFront is still caching the previous build.
 You may want to explicitly trigger a cache invalidation operation
-on the CloudFront distribution for the prefix "`/*`", wait until it completes, and then reload your browser._
+on the CloudFront distribution (in "**alprscom**" account for both dev and prod environments) for the prefix "`/*`", wait until it
+completes, and then reload your browser._